liviucotfas/ase-windows-applications-programming/08 - WinForms - Dialogs.md

 	_participant.BirthDate = dtpBirthDate.Value;
 	```

-14. Handle the “Click” event for the “Edit” button in the “MainForm” as follows:
+14. Handle the `Click` event for the “Edit” button in the `MainForm` as follows:

 	```c#
 	if (lvParticipants.SelectedItems.Count == 0)